markpatterson27/Simple-SQL-Exercise/README.md

 1. Push your changes back to your assignment GitHub repo.
 Remember to try to make your commits atomic and your commit messages descriptive.

-1. Check either the Actions tab or assignments tab to see if you have completed the exercise successfully.
+1. Check either the [Actions](/actions) tab or classroom [Assignments](https://classroom.github.com/classrooms/38383355-sandbox-classroom/assignments/simple-sql-exercise-redux2) tab to see if you have completed the exercise successfully.
+You should score full marks if all tests have passed.

 <br />